cloudflare/cloudflare-docs/content/calls/turn.md

 Using Cloudflare Calls TURN service is available free of charge when used together with the Calls SFU.
 Otherwise, it costs $0.05/real-time GB outbound from Cloudflare to the TURN client.

 {{<Aside type="warning">}}
 Calls TURN service is in open beta, rolling out between April 4 and 24, 2024 in batches.
-If you're an enterprise customer, please reach out too your account team for more information.
+If you're an enterprise customer, please reach out to your account team requesting access.
 {{</Aside>}}

 ## Service address and ports